AlfredoRamos/phpbb-ext-share/README.md

 - Go to `Administration Control Panel` > `Extensions` > `Share Links` > `Settings`
 - Choose the `Type` to show share links only on topics (first post of topic) or on all posts
-- Choose the `Social Networks` you want to show or hide.
+- Choose the `Social Networks` you want to show or hide
 - In the `Preview` section, drag and drop the icons to change the order of the links
 - Click on `Submit` to save the configuration changes